 Why is Aloe Vera such a popular skin product?
 "Is it safe?" some visitors to this site ask me.

 Aloe Vera penetrates deep into all three layers of our skin, the epidermis, the dermis, and the subcutaneous tissue.
-This something which very few skin products can do, therefore its healing benefits don't just treat the top layer but treat all three layers.
+This is something which very few skin products can do, therefore its healing benefits don't just treat the top layer but treat all three layers.
 No wonder everyone wants to add this wonder-working ingredient to their cosmetics.

 What exactly are the benefits of aloe vera cosmetics to the skin?